redding/ggem/README.md

 # GGem

-Quickly, easily, consistantly generate a ruby gem project ready to build, test, and deploy.
+Consistantly generate a ruby gem project ready to test, build, and deploy.
 Uses and emulates most of Bundler's gem building features.

 ## Installation